kaspth/active_job-performs/README.md

 # ActiveJob::Performs

-`ActiveJob::Performs` is a lightweight DSL for setting up jobs by convention.
+`ActiveJob::Performs` adds the `performs` macro to set up jobs by convention.

 ## Usage with `include GlobalID::Identification` objects